Schedule a Demo

 The architecture and existing licencing arrangements define the complexity of migrating current applications.
 As an example, a virtualized, service-oriented architecture is low complexity, while a monolithic mainframe is high complexity.
 It is best practice to start with anything of low complexity, which will bring about immediate positive outcomes.

-Here are the most frequent migration scenarios for utilities to consider:
+Here are the most frequent utilities cloud migration strategies to consider:

 Applications Rehosting